Sixth National Government of New Zealand: Electoral law changes

-Environmental policies
+Environmental and climate change policies

 In 2024, Reuters reported that the National-led coalition government had reversed several environmental policies including lifting a ban on gas and oil exploration, delaying agricultural emission pricing by five years and encouraging mining in a bid to boost New Zealand's flailing economy and fulfill election promises.
 As part of its economic policies, the Government has also sought to boost mining and agricultural exports.
 In addition, national carrier Air New Zealand has dropped its 2030 emissions target due to delays in obtaining new aircraft and the high cost of environmentally-friendly fuel.
 The Climate Change Commission and the University of Otago Climate Change Research Network co-director Sara Walton have expressed concerns that the Government's reversal of environmental policies would undermine New Zealand's goals of reaching its 2030 and 2035 carbon emissions targets.
 Cindy Baxter, chair of environmental group Kiwis against Seabed Mining, has also expressed concerns about the resumption of seabed mining on the West Coast Region of the South Island.

 In November 2024, New Zealand's ranking on the 20th Climate Change Performance Index dropped by seven places to 41.
 The report's authors wrote that New Zealand had "taken significant backwards steps in climate policy" due to the Government scrapping policies boosting public transportation and delaying pricing greenhouse emissions from farming.
 The report was produced by three climate non-governmental organisations Germanwatch, NewClimate Institute and CAN International with the help of local climate groups WWF New Zealand, Lawyers for Climate Action New Zealand and Oil Change International.

 On 3 June 2025, 26 climate scientists including University of Oxford Professor Paul Behrens and Duke University professor Drew Schindel circulated a letter to Prime Minister Luxon objecting to the Government's plans to lower its methane target by between 24 and 47 percent by 2050.
 The agricultural lobby groups Federated Farmers and Beef + Lamb New Zealand had lobbied for the New Zealand Government to reduce its methane target.
 In response, Luxon rejected the letter and defended the government's climate mitigation policies.
 The Green Party accused the Government of joining the "climate denial bandwagon."
 On 10 June, two groups, Lawyers for Climate Action NZ and the Environmental Law Initiative, filed a judicial review against the Government at the Wellington High Court over what they regarded as its "dangerously inadequate" plan to reduce carbon emissions to net zero by 2050.